-• Tables, chairs, coolers, popcorn machine, and poster making materials can be reserved through the Student Center.
-Submit a form via UIW Engage to reserve space in the Student Center or to reserve equipment to use at your event.
+Tables, chairs, coolers, popcorn machine, cotton candy machine, and poster making materials can be reserved through the Student Center.
+Submit a form via CardinalSync to reserve space in the Student Center or to reserve equipment to use at your event.